alessandropetrolati/csound-floss/book/12-h-how-to-fully-integrate-csound-ios.md

 }
 ~~~

-The NSString _pathAndName_ contains the file path of _myOrchestra.csd_ in the Resources folder.This path is used to copyin _myString_ the entire file (as NSString).Subsequently the _stringByReplacingOccurrencesOfString_ method, replaces the placeholders with the valid strings.
+The NSString _pathAndName_ contains the file path of _myOrchestra.csd_ in the Resources folder.
+This path is used to copyin _myString_ the entire file (as NSString).
+Subsequently the _stringByReplacingOccurrencesOfString_ method, replaces the placeholders with the valid strings.

 Example: